Theory

 C7+11 (C7#11): C – E – G – Bb – F#

 The name of this chord is C dominant seventh, sharp eleventh (a correspondent C dominant seventh, eleventh flat ninth does not exist).
-C7+11 could also be written C7#11.
+C7+11 can also be written C7#11.

 Other altered chords